San Pablo City, Laguna, the Philippines

 August 29, 2011

 Family fun can be summed up in three words: eat, pose, love.
 But in a heritage restaurant in the famous southern food trail, it may not always be in that order.

-The upper-floor window woodwork, accented by capiz shells and stained glass, and carved balustrades and ventanillas are a feast for the eyes.
+The upper-floor window woodwork, accented by capiz shells and stained glass, and carved balustrades and ventanillas were a feast for the eyes.
 If it had not been for the lunch-hour crowd on the second level, we would’ve snapped more photos.
 At least, we had the ground floor to ourselves.
 Our food took its sweet time in coming, which was an excuse to ham it up for a photo shoot, directed by my friend Ki.

 Finally, after almost an hour, lunch was served.
 The sugpo kare-kare (jumbo shrimp cooked in thick peanut sauce) and kulawong puso ng saging (smoked banana heart in coconut milk) were worth the wait.

-Down the driveway is Casa Obando Bed and Breakfast.
+Down the driveway was Casa Obando Bed and Breakfast.
 Named after the town in Bulacan from where this house built in the 1850s originated, it was dismantled and faithfully rebuilt to its original floor plan and design at this present site.
 We didn’t go inside, however, as this was only a pit stop and we had long way to go on our southern Tagalog road trip.

 Sulyap is Tagalog for “glance.”
 This quaint nook south of Manila offered a glimpse of Philippine heritage through art and architecture.
 It served up both physical nourishment and an enriching experience.
 Although the service was short in Filipino-style hospitality, it was still an ideal place for trans-generational bonding, for families to eat, pose with, and fall in love with the beauty of our heritage.
 And to pray?
 Needless to say, we did say grace before our meal.